 With plenty of fall feriados (holidays) in the months between March and May, a quick 4-day trip is all you’ll need for a quick, wine-themed escape.
 This time is especially favored for Mendoza wine tours because of the versatility of ways you can see the different vineyards and taste-test the wine.
 Bikes are always a fun option, though slightly dangerous if paired with an extensive schedule of wine tastings.
 Nonetheless, it’s a great way to get around the vineyards quickly and efficiently.
 Bike rentals are by the plenty in Mendoza and you’ll surely run into other travellers doing the same.
 Alternatively, you can take a tour bus, rent a car of your own, or travel by foot (to just a few vineyards of course).

 Mendoza is up and running and just as beautiful all year long though.
+Even with a cold desert climate, bright sunny days with clear skies are common in Mendoza.
 During the winter months of June through August, you can enjoy a quieter city, instead of the boisterous and often heavy-tourist season in March where hundreds of wine-drinkers flock to the region of Mendoza wine tours.
 Days will still be warm with plenty of sun, bodegas (vineyards) will still be giving tours, it’s just without the actual making of the wine.

 December through February are the hot summer months in the region.
 It would be best to bring plenty of sunscreen and book a hotel or hostel with a pool.
 Though Mendoza is still dry, the sun is strong and you’ll be glad to be under the airconditioning away from heat.